 Condition: The brachial plexus is a bundle of nerves that go from the neck to the armpit.
 During labor or delivery, these nerves can be damaged, which is called neonatal brachial plexus injury (NBPI).
 This may result in paralysis of either all or portions of the upper extremity.

 Background: NBPI occurs in one to two of every 1,000 live births.
 It is considered the most common birth injury and the most common cause of paralysis of the arm in children.

-Diagnostic Process: The rehab physician/PM&R physician will take an X-ray, to make sure there are not additional injuries besides the NBPI, such as bone fractures.
+Diagnostic Process: The PM&R physician will take an X-ray, to make sure there are not additional injuries besides the NBPI, such as bone fractures.
 Very rarely, a nerve study may be done if surgery is needed or to check long term effects.

 Other Resources for Patients and Families: The United Brachial Plexus Injury Network has resources and information that may be helpful.